arjmandi/purple/README.md

 # Purple
 ## Intro

-purple contradictions amongst cohesion and cohisive. individual and society. want and need.
+This work has started over a year ago, I summerized it and summ purple contradictions amongst cohesion and cohisive. individual and society. want and need.

-## live free models

 # Intelligence

 It's obvious that "*defining intelligence*" can play a critical role in "*creating intelligence*."
 How are we going to define intelligence?
 That's another story.

 There are various domains in which we can [define intelligence](https://en.wikipedia.org/wiki/Intelligence): emotional, social, street smart, etc. Also, there’s the famous Turing test to recognize artificial intelligence.
 But which of these many definitions of intelligence can help us describe the "*sense of intelligence*"?
 Things that make us call some behavior intelligent when we see it.
 This is one of the topics I've been curious about for quite a time.
 My ideas to define intelligence, form around three main concepts:

 **Concept 1.** Our intelligence is limited to a "**domain-set**": meaning we can't apply the same amount of intelligence to everything in life.
 Someone is maybe very good with her muscle memory in playing the piano but not very sharp in understanding chemistry or even not as good with another instrument like a guitar.
 Even a high IQ person may be very good at science but cannot perform the best surgery while being a Nobel prize-winning physicist.
 A "domain-set" is a term I use to identify the set of domains that we consider someone intelligent at.

 **Concept 2.
 Physics, live, dynamic**: An intelligent person has the ability to make sense of symbols in a math formula and see the end result, recognize the dynamics of a game, understand how to be good at some sport, etc. In any domain-set, there's ruling physic of how things are connected to each other and how we can exploit them to our benefit.

 **Concept 3.** Intelligence can be **learned**: When an intelligent person finds the physics of a domain-set and exploits it to her benefit, we learn from them.

 With these concept definitions, we'll go to the next section about two ideas: "Subjective intelligence" and "Artificial Curiosity".
 I will also mention how these ideas, concepts, and definitions are related to ideas from DeepMind papers.